Roger Caron: Early life

 During the final years of World War II, Caron's father found it difficult to feed the family and turned to bootlegging as a source for income.
-In the beginning it was a small-scale operation, but it soon grew to a level at which Donat would have to rent parking for his customers and find hiding places for the surplus booze.
+The sale of alcohol had been made legal in Ontario in 1927, but the law at the time required that bars and liquor stores close early, which made bootlegging profitable in Ontario for decades after 1927 as many people wanted to drink past the early closing time.
+In the beginning the Caron family bootlegging was a small-scale operation, but it soon grew to a level at which Donat would have to rent parking for his customers and find hiding places for the surplus booze.
 The family's house was raided numerous times by the local police until Caron's father struck a deal with a local officer who would warn them when a raid was coming, for 25 dollars a week.
 When a tip was phoned in, the family would rush outside and hide all the bottles in the empty field next to their house, leaving the police empty-handed.
 Donat would chuckle at having outwitted the law once again, all while young Caron sat by observing everything, wondering what was "right" and what was "wrong".

 Around age eleven, Caron began having altercations with his father's drunken "customers".
 In one instance, a man killed Caron's pet rooster claiming it was an accident.
 Caron flew into a rage and had to be physically pulled off the man.
 Caron's father beat him severely.
 Beatings from his alcoholic father and fighting between his parents became more common as the bootlegging business continued to grow.
 Donat would later give up drinking and bootlegging after realizing the damage that was being done to the family.

 Caron cites this as the time when he began feeling as if he were a bad seed.
 He felt a tremendous drive to do something shocking.
 People in the community would cast scorn on Caron but, not wanting them to see they were emotionally scarring him, he would laugh it off and run away and do something bad.
 When Caron got into trouble, his older stepbrothers would hold him down while his father mercilessly whipped him.
 The whippings had little effect on Caron, and he would find other ways to punish himself, like punching a shed door until his knuckles bled.